kap83/react-fanfic-archive/README.md

 Use the search bar in Fandoms to find authors that write stories for the fandom you're interested in.

 Favorite or unfavorite authors.
-Favorite authors can be found on the Favorites page.
+Favorited authors can be found on the Favorites page.

 Post works anonymously from the Home page!

-All data is stored on a JSON server.

 ## Credit